yanisssch/Intersect-Engine/README.md

+# /!\ Information /!\
+This fork is an unofficial version which add death attribute and maybe later more features, /!\ Becareful, this version is not verified by original dev, so some bugs can be present or backdoore etc...
+Currently no backdoor or bugs are found so you can use if you want, also i try to update code when original dev update code ^^

 # Intersect Engine

 Intersect provides a complete game development suite for creating 2d mmorpgs with no programming experience or difficult setup steps required!
 Intersect is powered by [MonoGame](http://monogame.net), and has been designed with stability and performance in mind.
 Intersect comes with [custom assets](https://github.com/AscensionGameDev/Intersect-Assets) that are free to use in your projects (even commercially) meaning that you can start developing your game in minutes!